Shuunen/snippets/README.md

 # Snippets

-My personal - useful or not - snippets
+My personal snippets, tests, and things that are too small to have their own repo :)